vstirbu/fsm2dot/README.md

   events: [
     { name: 'init', from: 'start', to: 'Ready' },
-    { name: 'proceed', from: 'Ready', to: 'Steady' }, { name: 'end', from: 'Steady', to: 'stop' }
+    { name: 'proceed', from: 'Ready', to: 'Steady' }, { name: 'end', from: 'Steady', to: 'stop' },

+    { name: 'test', from: 'Ready', to: 'Ready' }
   ],
   callbacks: {
     onReady: function () {},
     onleaveReady: function LeaveReady() {},
-    onSteady: onS
+    onSteady: onS,
+    ontest: function Activity() {}
   }
 });